rx-angular/rx-angular/projects/ngx-isr/README.md

 ];
 ```

+- Path `one`:
-- Path `/one` won't be cached at all, and everytime it is requested it will be server-rendered and then will be served to the user.
+   It won't be cached and will always be server-rendered before being served to the user.

+- Path `two`:
-- Path `/two` on the first request will be server-rendered and then will be cached.
-On the second request to it, the user will be served the cache that we got on the first request.
+   The first request will be server-rendered and then will be cached.
+   On the second request, it will be served from the cache that was saved on the first request.
    The url will be added to a regeneration queue, in order to re-generate the cache after `5` seconds.
-On the third request to the same url, if the regeneration was finished the user will be served the regenerated page otherwise he will be served with the old cached page.
+   On the third request, if the regeneration was finished successfully
+   the user will be served the regenerated page, otherwise he will be served with the old cached page.

+- Path `three`:
-- Path `/three` after the first request that is server-rendered, the page will be added to cache and the cache will never be deleted automatically as in path `/two`.
-So after the first request, all the other ones will come from the cache.
+   The first request will be server-rendered and then will be cached.
+   After the first request, all the other ones will be served from cache.
+   So, the cache will never be refreshed automatically.
+   The only way to refresh the cache is to make a request to /invalidate api route.

 ## License
 MIT